adamcysec/CSAPP/README.md

 # CSAPP - The Collection, Storage, and Analysis of Python Packages Tool

+Read the [Git Book](https://adamcysec.gitbook.io/csapp/) to learn about CSAPP and how adversaries are targeting PyPI

 ## Synposis

 CSAPP (*c-sap*) is a suite of tools for Collecting, Storing, and Analyzing Python Packages in PyPI to assist with threat hunting for malicious packages.